 When to Pay Off Collections and Other Negative Accounts

 Settling a debt refers to paying less than what you owe while still having the creditor mark the account as paid.
-In fact, paying a debt in full has the same effect on your credit score as settling your accounts.
+In fact, paying a debt in full has the same effect on your credit scores as settling your accounts.
 So, it’s worth trying to negotiate a settlement to save some money.

 Another tip is to ask the collection agency to remove the negative item from your credit report altogether as part of the settlement.
 Make sure to get a copy of the full agreement in writing, so there are no discrepancies later on.